ajkeith/StrategyDocumentAnalysis/README.md

 ## Data

-The national-level AI strategies or policies for GPAI and each country under consideration are included as '.pdf's in the 'data/policies' [directory](https://github.com/ajkeith/StrategyDocumentAnalysis/tree/main/data/policies).
-The text-only version of those policies are included as '.txt's in the 'data/texts' [directory](https://github.com/ajkeith/StrategyDocumentAnalysis/tree/main/data/texts).
+The national-level AI strategies or policies for GPAI and each country under consideration are included as `.pdf`s in the `data/policies` [directory](https://github.com/ajkeith/StrategyDocumentAnalysis/tree/main/data/policies).
+The text-only version of those policies are included as `.txt`s in the `data/texts` [directory](https://github.com/ajkeith/StrategyDocumentAnalysis/tree/main/data/texts).

-The membership assessment metrics for the Global Partnership on Artificial Intelligence (GPAI) are included in the 'data/metrics' [directory](https://github.com/ajkeith/StrategyDocumentAnalysis/tree/main/data/metrics).
+The membership assessment metrics for the Global Partnership on Artificial Intelligence (GPAI) are included in the `data/metrics` [directory](https://github.com/ajkeith/StrategyDocumentAnalysis/tree/main/data/metrics).
 This directory includes the source documents and consolidated metrics for the countries under consideration.
 The metrics are defined in the 2021 GPAI _Frame for letter of intent and reference metrics to support the assessment of GPAI Membership_ (also available in the same directory).
 The datasets are organized with the following identifiers:

 | Identifier | Dataset |
 | --- | --- |